-In denial about the loss of his wife and children in the holocaust, American Commander Dwight Lionel Towers (Gregory Peck) is befriended by Royal Australian Navy Lieutenant Peter Holmes (Anthony Perkins), who is a family man with wife and newborn baby, Jennifer.
+In denial about the loss of his wife and children in the Holocaust, American Commander Dwight Lionel Towers (Gregory Peck) is befriended by Royal Australian Navy Lieutenant Peter Holmes (Anthony Perkins), who is a family man with a wife and newborn baby, Jennifer.

 Towers also meets careworn but gorgeous Moira Davidson (Ava Gardner), who begins to fall for him.

 Picking up an incoherent morse code signal originating from the US Pacific Coast the Sawfish heads out to sea again – taking drunkard scientist Julian Osborne (Fred Astaire in his first straight dramatic part) with them – and sails thousands of miles to find out if anyone is still left alive in the United States.

 They finally surface in San Francisco Bay, where the eerie sight through the periscope of an empty and dead city is too much for San Francisco native seaman Ralph Swain (John Meillon), who jumps ship and swims to shore.

 The final glimmer of hope is dashed when Lt.
 Sunderstrom (Harp McGuire) goes ashore in San Diego, protected by a radiation-proof suit, and discovers the source of the mysterious morse code signal – an empty coke bottle attached to a window blind, tapping the morse code clicker.

 The Sawfish and her crew return hopeless and aware that Australia and the rest of the mankind have very little time remaining.
 The radiation is coming.